 A test environment is a collection of hardware, software, tools, and processes.
 To execute the testing accurately and efficiently, the test environment is necessary.
-The test environment also includes the workplace where good network, PC, and power supply is provided to testers to perform their job.
+The test environment also includes the workplace where a good network, PC, and power supply are provided to testers to perform their job.

-The main objective is to check the software installation, application configuration setups, choose the right testing tools that support test planning, test execution.
+The main objective is to check the software installation, and application configuration setups, and choose the right testing tools that support test planning, and test execution.
 It also ensures the continuity of test execution.